ziotom78/raytracing_course/tomasi-ray-tracing-06a.md

     #.
 The rendering equation is solved for all surfaces in the scene.
     #.  $N$ frames of the animation are generated without having to recalculate the solution $N$ times.

-    This obviously only applies if nothing in the scene changes, except possibly the observer's position.
+    This is particularly effective when the scene remains static while only the observer moves.

--   Widely used *forward* ray tracing algorithms are [radiosity](https://en.wikipedia.org/wiki/Radiosity_(computer_graphics)) and [photon mapping](https://en.wikipedia.org/wiki/Photon_mapping).
+-   Widely used *forward* algorithms are [radiosity](https://en.wikipedia.org/wiki/Radiosity_(computer_graphics)) (which however does not use rays) and [photon mapping](https://en.wikipedia.org/wiki/Photon_mapping) (which is really a *hybrid* f./b. method)

 # Screen and Observer {#screen-and-observer}

 # Screen Discretization

--   Alberti conceived of a screen as a drawable surface; the same idea is found in [some Dürer prints](https://www.metmuseum.org/art/collection/search/366555) (16th century).
+-   Alberti conceived of a screen as a drawing surface; the same idea is found in [some Dürer prints](https://www.metmuseum.org/art/collection/search/366555) (16th century).

 -   In computer graphics, we use the same idea, with the caveat that the screen is represented as a discrete matrix of points.